-Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in New York.
+With Sylvan’s study skills program in New York, you can help your son or daughter prepare for increasing school workloads and the future challenges that come with college life.
 Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
-As your child develops life-long skills that he or she can put to use in school and beyond, his or her confidence will soar!
-It's time to equip your child for success: get started today by contacting your local Sylvan in New York.
+You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
+There’s no better time than now to equip your child for success: contact your local Sylvan in New York now to get started.

-- How to manage workloads and schedules better.
+- How to manage time and workloads more efficiently.

-- Strategies for short-term and long-term goal setting.
+- Strategies for setting short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

 - Planning and performance management skills, including how to use an academic calendar, track grades and set personal expectations.